Body

 Financial Aid

-Because the Professional Master’s Degree is a non-thesis (non-research) degree, Rice University does not offer tuition waivers, stipends, fellowships or assistantships for this program.
+Because the Engineering Master’s Degree is a non-thesis (non-research) degree, Rice University does not offer tuition waivers, stipends, fellowships or assistantships for this program.
 Corporate scholarships are sometimes available and all accepted students are eligible to apply.

 However, other sources of financial assistance exist, mainly in the form of loans.
 Visit the Rice Office of Student Financial Services for more information on loans, work-study programs and outside sources of aid.
 As these degrees are considered STEM degrees, many grants and scholarships are available, especially for minorities and women.